 Challenge for Credit

 A student enrolled at NIC may petition to challenge courses based on work done through private study and/or employment or to validate courses taken at non-accredited institutions.
 Students are not permitted to challenge a prerequisite course after having completed an advanced course.
 Credit by examination is not financial aid eligible and will not be granted for a course that a student has previously taken for credit or audited.
 Credit will be granted provided the student earns a grade of C or better.
 Neither grades nor credit earned through the challenge process will be counted in any given semester to determine credit load or grade point average, nor will they be included in computing cumulative grade point averages.
-Students may challenge a course prior to or during enrollment in a course through the second week of Fall or Spring Semester, or through the first two days of a short course or Summer Session.
-Contact the Registrar’s Office for more information.
+Students may challenge a course prior to or during enrollment in a course through the second week of fall or spring semester, or through the first two days of a short course or summer session.
+Contact Cardinal Central for more information.

 Foreign Language Placement

 North Idaho College accepts a limited number of CLEP (College Level Exam Program) general and subject area exams.
-For information, contact the Admissions Office.
+For information, contact Cardinal Central.

 Advanced Placement Examination

 In recognition of the Advanced Placement Program sponsored by the College Entrance Examination Board, NIC will grant college credit for limited examinations based on the student’s score.
-For specific information, contact the Admissions Office.
+For specific information, contact Cardinal Central.

-Students may graduate at the end of any term.
-The commencement ceremony is held once each year in May.
+Students may graduate upon completion of their program of study at the end of any term.
+A commencement ceremony is held once each year in May.
 Students eligible to participate in commencement are graduates from the previous fall or students who plan to graduate in the current spring or summer.

-A student must submit an Application for Graduation with the Registrar’s Office whether or not they plan to participate in commencement.
+A student must submit a graduation application whether or not they plan to participate in the commencement ceremony.
 Suggested application dates for graduation are Nov.
 1 for Spring Semester, March 1 for Summer Session, or May 1 for Fall Semester.
 Applications filed after the suggested dates will be accepted.
-However, early filing enables the Registrar’s Office to evaluate a student’s transcript and determine any course deficiencies in the program of study prior to the student’s final semester of enrollment.
+However, early filing enables the Registrar’s Office to evaluate a student’s transcript and determine any course deficiencies in the program of study prior to the student’s final term of enrollment.
 A diploma will not be issued if a student has not fulfilled all financial obligations to the college.